Fed's Yellen flags rate hikes on 'meeting-by-meeting' basis

 Yellen, however, said that even as the Fed refines its language in coming weeks, investors should not construe that as a sign the central bank is wed to a rate hike at any particular meeting.
 Rather, she said, when the word "patient" disappears it means the Fed will merely have full flexibility to act if its judges the economic data warrant it.

-The Fed has been struggling in recent months to move away from the sort of forward guidance it has relied on through the crisis to influence market behavior, without at the same time triggering a market overreaction with each tweak to its policy statement.
+The Fed has been struggling in recent months to move away from the sort of forward guidance it has relied on through the crisis to influence market behaviour, without at the same time triggering a market over reaction with each tweak to its policy statement.
 Yellen's comments on Tuesday marked another step in that process.

 "If economic conditions continue to improve, as the committee anticipates, the committee will at some point begin considering an increase in the target range for the federal funds rate on a meeting-by-meeting basis," Yellen said.